 The idea of doing laundry is to make your life a little cleaner, right?
 No one likes mounds of smelly clothes or towels that wreak of mildew … but have you ever thought about how much waste is actually generated when we do laundry?
 Well, it’s highly likely that you haven’t, and don’t worry, you are definitely not alone.

 There are many regular tasks and actions that we rush through without thinking about the potential impact we are having on the planet and animals.
 Although they might smell wonderful, many of the laundry detergents, fabric softeners contain damaging chemicals that pollute waterways and harm wildlife when they are washed into the local watershed.
-On top of that, we accrue huge amounts of plastic waste by using store bought detergent and countless other laundry-care products.
+On top of that, we accrue huge amounts of plastic waste by using store-bought detergent and countless other laundry-care products.
 Given the fact that around 1,100 loads of laundry are started every second, it is clear that we’ve got to make a change.
-The very first step we all can take to reduce the impact of our laundry routine is to limit the amount of loads we do per week.
+The very first step we all can take to reduce the impact of our laundry routine is to limit the number of loads we do per week.
 No more cycles where you wash two socks and one shirt!
 If the machine is not full, then it should not run.

 While we’re with you wishing that all your laundry could be done by simply wiggling your nose Samantha-style, this is not the reality of the world we live in … or at least not yet.
 Until that day comes why not try and do laundry waste-free instead.
 It’s better for you and for the planet, so in a way it is a little like magic!